NotesHubApp/git-essentials/README.md

 await clone({ fs, http, dir, url })
 ```
 ## Credits
-This project is based on [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) library and would not be possible without all of the contribution there.
+This project is based on [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) library and would not be possible without the pioneering work by @wmhilton and all other members of **isomorphic-git** community.

 ## License
-This work is released under [The MIT License](./LICENSE).
+This work is released under [The MIT License](./LICENSE.md).